nongrata081/rabobank-test/README.md

 ## Changelog

-Run `yarn generate:changelog` to generate `CHANGELOG.md` in the root, based on commit history formatted according to conventional changelog.
+Run `yarn changelog` to generate `CHANGELOG.md` in the root, based on commit history formatted according to conventional changelog.

 ## Build